jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 ### Enabling IPv6 Thread Connectivity on Linux Hosts

-It is important to make sure that Route Announcements (RA) and Route Information Options (RIO) are enabled on your host so that Thread boarder routers can announce routes to the Thread network.
+It is important to make sure that Route Announcements (RA) and Route Information Options (RIO) are enabled on your host so that Thread border routers can announce routes to the Thread network.
 This is done by setting the following sysctl options:

 1. `net.ipv6.conf.wlan0.accept_ra` should be at least `1` if ip forwarding is not enabled, and `2` otherwise.